pikasTech/pikadoc-en/docs/source/Demo 展示.md

 PikaScript has prepared rich demos and development guides from shallow to deep for developers, and the guides will continue to be improved and maintained.

 ## Can it be commercialized?
-certainly!
-PikaScript adopts the MIT license, allowing modification and commercial use, but pay attention to retain the original author's signature.
+Of course!
+PikaScript uses the MIT protocol and allows modifications and commercialization, but be careful to keep the original author's byline.